Jovan Hadžić: Biography

-Jovan Hadžić was born in Sombor on the day of the Mala Gospojina in 1799 and comes from one of the wealthiest Serbian families of Hungary.
-His parents were, father Nikola, a rich Sombor merchant, and his mother Sofia, née Petrović.
-As he was left without parents at an early age, he was taken in 1812 by his uncle, Bishop Gedeon Petrović of Bačka.

-He finished primary school in Serbian and after that, he enrolled in a German school in Sremski Karlovci.
+Jovan Hadžić was born in Zombor on the feast day of Mala Gospojina in 1799 and comes from one of the wealthiest Serb families of Hungary.
+His parents were father Nikola, a rich Zombor merchant, and mother Sofia (née Petrović).
+As he was left without parents at an early age, he was taken in 1812 by his uncle, Orthodox bishop Gedeon Petrović of Bačka.
+He finished primary school in Serbian and then enrolled in German school in Sremski Karlovci.
 He finished high school with great success and then his interest in writing and poetry began.

 Hadžić enrolled in philosophy in Pest, but after three years of study, he gave up and began studying law.
 While studying philosophy, he was interested in antiquity and the ancient Greek language, and at the Faculty of Law, he distinguished himself as one of the best students of Roman law.
 This fact largely explains the influences of the original Roman law in the Serbian Civil Code.
 At that time, Hadžić also began writing poetry under the pseudonym Miloš Svetić.
 In 1822, he continued his education in Vienna, where he became acquainted with Austrian law.
 He completed his studies in 1824.
 During his stay in Vienna, he had the opportunity to meet many great personalities of that time who will have a direct impact on his further work, that is. forming his legal way of thinking.
-He acquired the title of Doctor of All Rights in 1826, and in 1834 settled at Novi Sad, where he was appointed town senator.
-He married Marija Desančić in 1829 in Novi Sad.
+He acquired the title of Doctor of All Rights in 1826, and in 1834 settled at Újvidék (Novi Sad), where he was appointed town senator.
+He married Marija Desančić in 1829 in Újvidék.